AllenCompSci/symmetrical-eureka/README.md

 This week with Jordan I created the balloon that we will implement on our main menu secreen and may implement into the game itself.
 Theoretically the gif that I drew would run in our main menu but I am unsure wether it will once I implement images into the code.
 Implemented images of the balloon into the code.
 Tried to put hand in but ran out of time.

+## Ammar's Progress
+  ^ Added JFrame and learned how to load images.

+  ^ Created Code for various clases etc.

+  ^ Worked to adjust/customize jframe/graphics etc.

+  # REST OF PROGRESS WILL BE STORED IN PROGRESS FOLDER